mlpack/mlpack/doc/user/preprocessing.md

  * [Dataset splitting](core/split.md): split a dataset into a training and test set, optionally including labels.

+ * [Images preprocessing](core/image.md): a set of functions to preprocess images for training and inference, such as resize, crop, and group channels.

  * [Imputation](core/imputation.md): replace missing values in a dataset with imputed values using a variety of imputation strategies.